 More information: Returning a Mattress: What You Should Know.

 Showroom mattress retailers often will take away your old mattress at little or no cost when they deliver your new one.
 Some online retailers offer this service (usually at an additional cost), but most do not.
 So you will need to find your own way to dispose of your old and likely heavy mattress.
 Talk to your city or local waste management (garbage takeaway) company to see if they will take it from your curb.
 Some people report that they are embarrassed at leaving their old mattress at the curb for the neighborhood to see.

-A good, experienced mattress salesperson can provide valuable personalized help and insight in selecting the best mattress for you.
+A good, experienced mattress salesperson can provide you with valuable personalized help and insight in selecting the best mattress.
 Such help tends to not be available when buying online, but some online retailers may provide online assistance from a live person.

 While online mattress retailers only occasionally negotiate on price, showroom retailers are more likely to budge.